onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

-> ""You think because you understand 'one' you must also understand 'two', because one and one make two.
+> "You think because you understand 'one' you must also understand 'two', because one and one make two.
 But you must also understand 'and'." - [Mawlana Jalal-al-Din Rumi](https://www.goodreads.com/quotes/245285-you-think-because-you-understand-one-you-must-also-understand)

 ^^ complexity science, emergence vs reductionism